David Segui: Steroids

 Segui was identified by Jason Grimsley as one of the players who had taken human growth hormone during his major league career (he was one of the players whose name was redacted on Grimsley's document).
-Unlike others, however, Segui had a doctor's prescription for HGH to counter a deficiency he had been diagnosed with, and had previously admitted to using them.
+Unlike others, however, Segui had a doctor's prescription for HGH to counter a deficiency he had been diagnosed with and had previously admitted to using them.

-Segui has also admitted to using anabolic steroids during his career with the Mets, obtaining them from former clubhouse attendant Kirk Radomski.
+Segui admitted to using anabolic steroids in 1994 while with the Mets, obtaining them from former clubhouse attendant Kirk Radomski.
 Segui never had any spikes in his performances or home runs, but says he knows about other ballplayers' usage.
 He was included in the Mitchell Report, which named people who were found using either HGH, steroids, or some other type of PEDs.